Multidisciplinary Engineering Technology - BS, STEM Education Track

 MXET Program Mission

-The Multidisciplinary Engineering Technology Program at Texas A&M University prepares graduates for immediate impact and long-term career success by providing a real-world experiential education coupled with personalized undergraduate experiences in mechanical, electronic, control, computer and communication systems, as well as engineering design and development.
+The Multidisciplinary Engineering Technology Program at Texas A&M University prepares graduates for immediate impact and long-term career success by providing a real-world experiential education coupled with personalized undergraduate experiences in mechanical, electronic, control, computer, communication systems, and robotics.

 MXET Program Educational Objectives

-• Possess and demonstrate technical knowledge of the design, manufacture, sales, and service of complex systems that span multiple engineering technology disciplines.
+1. Are engaged in building and using technical knowledge of the design, manufacture, supply chain, and service of complex systems that span multiple engineering technology disciplines.

 MXET Tracks